Life Insurance Scams

 Question Changes

-Once your insurance policy is in place, stay vigilant, especially if your agent suddenly suggests a major policy change.
-If your agent recommends something that increases what you're paying each year, get a second opinion from a respected life insurance agent.
+Once your insurance policy is in place, watch out for unsolicited suggestions to make a major policy change.
+If your agent recommends something that increases what you're paying each year, get a second opinion from a respected independent agent before agreeing to anything.

 10. 10